 Based on the assessment of a patient's status, it may be determined that restoration of normal sinus rhythm is a major goal.
 Persons who continue to demonstrate signs of decreased cardiac output from loss of atrial kick, such as continuing shortness of breath, fatigue, signs of congestive heart failure, and diminished exercise tolerance despite adequate rate control, may require restoration of sinus rhythm to alleviate symptoms and improve quality of life.
-Restoring normal sinus rhythm can be done chemically through the use of intravenous or oral medications, or through direct current electrical cardioversion.
-Although pharmacologic cardioversion remains more popular, it appears to be most effective when initiated within seven days of the onset of atrial fibrillation [3; 23].
+Restoring normal sinus rhythm can be done using a combination of approaches, including chemically through the use of intravenous or oral medications, through direct current electrical cardioversion, or through the use of radiofrequency catheter ablation in the setting of appropriate anticoagulation and rate control [28].
+Although pharmacologic cardioversion remains more popular, it appears to be most effective when initiated within seven days of the onset of atrial fibrillation [28].
 Unlike electrical cardioversion, pharmacologic cardioversion requires no anesthesia, has fewer risks, and is less costly.
-This section will review the antiarrhythmic medications that may be used for pharmacologic cardioversion, including ibutilide, dofetilide, amiodarone, propafenone, procainamide, quinidine, and flecainide [3; 6; 19; 20; 23; 30; 38; 39; 42; 46; 63; 64].
+This section will review the antiarrhythmic medications that may be used for pharmacologic cardioversion, including ibutilide, dofetilide, amiodarone, propafenone, procainamide, quinidine, and flecainide [5; 19; 20; 28; 37; 45; 46; 49; 53; 68; 69].
 See Table 6 for a summary of select antiarrhythmic agents that may be used for pharmacologic cardioversion.